dwarf fernleaf bamboo

 Frequently Asked Questions

-Look closely at the leaf arrangement; Pleioblastus distichus has leaves that grow in two distinct, flat rows (distichous), resembling a fern.
-Similar species like Pleioblastus pygmaeus have leaves that grow in a more clustered, radial fashion.
+Look closely at the leaf arrangement; Pleioblastus distichus has leaves arranged in two neat vertical rows (distichous), looking like a flat fern frond.
+Other dwarf bamboos, like Pleioblastus pygmaeus, have leaves that grow in various directions and lack that distinct 'flat' fern-like look.

 Record dwarf fernleaf bamboo at your habitat